Fudgedotdotdot/Fudgedotdotdot.github.io/posts/sandbox-evasion-in-2024/sandboxes.md

 ## Results analysis

 A lot of these techniques are well known by antivirus solutions, and even if they do detect sandboxes, the added scrutiny associated with our *totally legitimate program* being classified as malicious is not worth the tradeoff.
-Furthermore, even the techniques that are not directly considered to be malicious, they don't detect every sandboxes we encountered.
+Furthermore, even if the techniques that are not directly considered to be malicious, they don't detect every sandbox we encountered.
 Although some candidates can detect most sandboxes like *Local Descriptor Table Location* or *mouse mouvements*, couldn't we use something simpler and less known ?

 Sandboxes are, basically, a VM that runs arbitrary programs.
 We can try to detect which technology it's using, be it VMWARE, VirtualBox, Cuckoo or QEMU, or try to see if the sandbox is moving the mouse cursor, or find sandbox artifacts.
 At the end of the day, we're still attempting to detect a sandbox by the definition of what a sandbox is, a VM that runs arbitrary programs.

 ## Conclusion

-In reality, our objective is to get our payload on a real machine, configured by a real IT departement, with a real user contributing to shareholder value by trading their limited time for money.
+In reality, our objective is to get our payload on a real machine, configured by a real IT department, with a real user contributing to shareholder value by trading their limited time for money.
 Sandboxes cannot capture this profound level of despair.

-We should detect what constitues a real machine, not try to detect what a fake one looks like.
+We should detect what constitutes a real machine, not try to detect what a fake one looks like.
 Environment keying is how we can do this.

 I wrote a quick nim program to check Active Directory membership a few different ways [4], office productivity logs [5], and uploaded it to the sandboxes.